There are basically two ways to acquire an oven.

 For building clay (or cob) ovens, we have fewer resources.

 There was a class at the French Hill Folk School, part of the Borner Farm Project in Prescott, Wisconsin, on June 12, 2010.
+We had five people in the class, and at least one oven has been built by one of the students of that class.

 If you are interested in hosting a class on stacked-brick ovens, send me an e-mail, and we can see if we have any compatible dates available.
 (You will be responsible for supplying the bricks with which to build one or more ovens; I have neither the bricks nor the means to transport them.)